opensearch-project/.github/COMMUNICATIONS.md

 _Join Workspace_

-  * Register your account at https://opensearch.slack.com.
+  * Visit the [slack landing page](https://opensearch.org/slack.html) on OpenSearch.org for information on registering your account.
 You will be required to enroll in two-factor authentication to ensure the best possible security of your account.

 _Update Profile_